hamishcoleman/vnc2hid/README.md

 # Hardware required

-This has been tested with an Orangepi Zero, but it should also work with a Raspberry Pi Zero W (or any other Linux device with USB device port and a UDC driver)
+This has been tested on both an Orangepi Zero and a Raspberry Pi Zero W (but it should work on any other Linux device with USB device port and a UDC driver)

 - In these steps, the Linux system running the vnc2hid is refered to as